-Montague Street is the main shopping drag in Brooklyn Heights and is filed with a few chain stores including Ann Taylor Loft, but there are also many small boutiques, but it's more commercial than Smith Street and Court Street in neighboring Cobble Hill and Carroll Gardens.
+Montague Street is the main shopping drag in Brooklyn Heights and is filled with a few chain stores including Ann Taylor Loft, but there are also many small boutiques, but it's more commercial than Smith Street and Court Street in neighboring Cobble Hill and Carroll Gardens.
 If you're perusing Montague Street, be sure to head to Tango, which has been outfitting Brooklyn women for years or search through the racks at Housing Works for second-hand clothes and home goods.

 Where to Eat and Drink

 For excellent Italian food, don't miss Noodle Pudding, Queen, or the famous pizza at Grimaldi's.
 The diner, Teresa's dishes out hearty Polish food.
 Other neighborhood must-visit restaurants include Fattoush for inexpensive Mediterranean food, "Lassen & Hennigs" for gourmet food on the go, Le Petit Marche" for French dining, Chip Shop for award-winning fish and chips, and Tazza, a coffee shop that serves panini and baked goods.
 Atlantic Avenue is teeming with great restaurants, Colonie is a local favorite, where you should make reservations or expect a long wait.

 You can also dine in Brooklyn Bridge Park.
 In the warmer months, have an artisanal pizza pie and a drink at Fornino's scenic rooftop restaurant.